-Turn your customer relationship management (CRM) software into a hub for sales, marketing, communication, collaboration, accounting, and other activities through CRM integration with the other apps your business uses.
-Find out how CRM integration works and see examples of seven different ways integrations can streamline your company’s customer management activities and workflows.
+Turn your customer relationship management (CRM) software into a hub for sales, marketing, collaboration, and other activities through CRM integrations with the other apps for business use.
+In this article, we explore how CRM integrations work and dive into ways they can streamline your company’s customer management activities and workflows.
 We also discuss the seven most common integrations, including email, phone, and marketing automation.

-A CRM integration connects your CRM system to another app to allow data to flow between them in one or both directions.
+What is CRM integration?
+A CRM integration connects your CRM system to another app, allowing data to flow between them in one or both directions.
 It improves productivity through workflow automations and by giving you and your team access to all the data (and often much of the functionality) of both systems in a single platform.
-A CRM integration can completely eliminate the need to toggle back and forth between the two integrated systems.
+In addition, an integration can eliminate the need to toggle back and forth between the two systems.

 How CRM System Integration Works

 Most CRMs have robust tools for contact management and helpful features like phone dialers and email or text marketing capabilities.
-But some providers lock advanced tools behind higher-tier plans, requiring you to pay for more expensive packages with other features your team may not need.
-CRM integrations address this issue by providing desired functionality through other apps, eliminating the need for your business to pay for unnecessary features.
+However, some providers lock advanced tools behind higher-tier plans, requiring you to pay for more expensive packages with other features your team may not need.
+CRM integration tools address this issue by providing desired functionality through other apps, eliminating the need for your business to pay for unnecessary features.

-CRM integrations also increase CRM adoption by connecting your CRM to other tools your team is using, such as QuickBooks, Trello, or Slack.
-Integration allows the two software tools to communicate directly.
+CRM integrations also increase CRM adoption by connecting your CRM to other tools your team uses, such as QuickBooks, Trello, or Slack.
+Integrations allow the two software tools to communicate directly.

-Data may flow one way or in both directions so that one tool automatically syncs with the other when you take actions using either one of them.
-In some cases, it even allows for users to access some or all of the functionality of both platforms from either platform.
+Data may flow one way or in both directions so that one tool automatically syncs with the other when you take actions.
+In some cases, it even allows users to access some or all the functionalities of both platforms from either platform.